Glass Easter Jars with Bunny Ears are the cutest thing to make this Easter.

 - Babyberry by Fusion Mineral Paint

-- Alternatively: you could buy a cream and a beige-y/brown craft paint and a mossy green paint if you’d like from a craft store and mix it with gesso or sanded grout for texture but just painting the pots on their own would look just as good
+- Alternatively: you could buy a cream and a beige-y/brown craft paint and a mossy green paint if you’d like from a craft store and mix it with sanded grout for texture but just painting the pots on their own would look just as good

 This jam is delicious but also I love it more because it’s from France and the jar is really pretty 😉